PavanRangani/docs/docs/prd/incentive-stock/grant.md

 - Message when no Incentive stock available : `No Incentive Stock Found`.
 [See this](https://drive.google.com/file/d/12LdiuoPFyLLvbEmOO1cGBzEIducrWIZT/view?usp=sharing)
 - Message when no Grant available : `No Records Found`.
 [See this](https://drive.google.com/file/d/1uTtOHNflVDIIPjHL2nbVKzU2cFWthVV7/view?usp=sharing)
 - Mockup for Browse page of Joint See this //TODO
+- Message for Joint when no incentive stock available : `No Incentive Stock Found`.

 ### Scenario